From the moment you arrive there’s plenty to consider, the little details may not be exciting, but they are important!

 Meeting your neighbours and respecting your community

-Our official Accommodation social media pages are a great way to meet your new flatmates and neighbours before you move in.
+Our official Accommodation social media pages for NTU and private accommodation providers are a great way to meet your new flatmates and neighbours before you move in.

 Where you live and who you live with can have a great impact on how you feel.
 It’s important to be considerate when living in shared accommodation, as your actions can have a direct impact on those around you.